BU-Spark/ml-herbarium/README.md

 Dependencies can be found in requirements.txt

 ## Instructions for running on the SCC
-Run the following commands: (the module load command is tailored for the SCC; skip/modify this command if your system does not have all of the following modules)
+Run the following commands: (the module load command is tailored for the SCC; skip/modify this command if don't have / don't need some modules)

 ```
-module load python3/3.8.6 mxnet/1.7.0 opencv/4.5.0 pytorch/1.8.1
+module load python3/3.8.6 cuda/11.1 mxnet/1.7.0 opencv/4.5.0 pytorch/1.8.1
 git clone https://github.com/mzheng27/Herbarium_Project
 cd Herbarium_Project
 pip install -r requirements.txt